attilammagyar/js80p/README.md

  * Click on the area below a knob to assign a controller to it.

- * It is recommended to use a small buffer size for lower latency, for example, 3-6 milliseconds, or 128 or 256 samples at 44.1 kHz sample rate.
+ * A buffer size of around 6 ms (256 samples at 44.1 kHz sample rate) usually gives good performance and low latency.

 <a id="tuning" href="#toc">Table of Contents</a>